-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 launched.
 Evaluation is 'IO'-typed (a rule's evaluator may do IO), so there is no pure

 entry point.
-The rule data types live in "Ecluse.Core.Rules.Types".
+The rule data types live in "Ecluse.Core.Rules.Types"; the resilience

 -}